 What are the most spectacular roads in France?

-Col de la Luzette is a mountain pass at an elevation of 1.350m (4,429ft) above the sea level, located in the Gard department in southern France.
+Col de Pause is a high mountain pass at an elevation of 1,542m (5,059ft) above sea level, located in the Ariège department of France.

-Cirque de Gavarnie is a large rock amphitheater, at an elevation of 1.690m (5,544ft) above the sea level, located within the commune of Gavarnie, in the Pyrenees National Park, on the border of France and Spain.
-The road is totally closed to vehicles.
+Cirque de Gavarnie is a large rock amphitheater at an elevation of 1,690m (5,544ft) above sea level, located in the Hautes-Pyrénées department of France.

-Col de la Pierre Saint-Martin, or Piedra de San Martín, is a high mountain pass at an elevation of 1.760m (5,774ft) above the sea level, located on the France-Spain border in the western Pyrenees in the department of Pyrénées-Atlantiques (France) and Navarra (Spain).
+Col de Scalella is a mountain pass at an elevation of 1,193m (3,914ft) above sea level, located on the island of Corsica, in France.

 Located within the Mercantour National Park, in the Alpes-de-Haute-Provence department in southeastern France, L’Ubayette Bridge is a short wooden bridge.
 It’s one of the most spectacular bridges in the world.